WanderLanz/Lender/README.md

 <!-- markdownlint-disable MD026 -->
 ## Unsafe & Transmutes Beware!!!

 Many patterns in lending iterators require polonius-emulating unsafe code, but please, if you see any unsafe code that can be made safe, please let me know!
-I am still learning Rust and I'm sure I've made many mistakes.

 ## License